ShineOnCom/api/README.md

 > Fetching a single order (with your id) is also useful for us for adhoc, debugging, and informational requests.

 ```
-// no payload
+// no query string
 ```

 #### GET `Orders` __RESPONSE__

 ```
 {
-    // your orders response with line items and `external_sku_id` or equivalent
+    // your orders array response, each with line items with `external_sku_id` property or equivalent
 }
 ```